FC Schalke 04: 1960–2000: Entry to the Bundesliga and the Euro Fighters

 Even though the penalties were later commuted to bans ranging from six months to two years, the scandal had a profound effect on what might have possibly become one of the dominant German teams of the 1970s.
 In 1973, the club moved to the Parkstadion, newly built for the 1974 FIFA World Cup and having a capacity of 70,000 spectators.
 In the wake of the scandal, the club's performance was uneven.
 They managed another second-place result in 1976–77, finishing just one point behind champions Borussia Mönchengladbach.

-In the early 1980s, Die Knappen ran into trouble and found themselves relegated to the second division of the Bundesliga for the 1981–82 season and, after promotion, again in 1983–84.
-They returned to the top flight in 1984 but slipped once more to the second tier in 1988.
+In the early 1980s, Die Knappen ran into trouble and were relegated to the second division of the Bundesliga for the 1981–82 season and, after promotion, again in 1983–84.
+They returned to the top flight in 1984 but were relegated once more to the second tier in 1988.
 They returned to the Bundesliga in the 1991–92 season and stayed in the top flight until 2021.

 The club earned their first honours since the DFB-Pokal win of 1972 with a victory in the final of the 1996–97 UEFA Cup over Inter Milan on penalties.
 Coached by the Dutch coach Huub Stevens, the 1997 Schalke squad earned the nickname "Euro Fighters", which is still in use among fans.
 Stevens, who was widely unknown in Germany at the time, quickly earned himself a cult following among the Schalke supporters.